Links below are to bookmarks on this page.

 Snow and ice in the Garden in early April was a frequent occurrence.
-The little cabin Martha used for an office was unheated in the early years and later by a small wood stove.
+The little cabin Martha used for an office was unheated and did not have electricity so kerosene lamps, and occasionally a kerosene heater were used, both of which Martha brought from home.
+In 1944 a small wood stove provided by Clinton Odell was installed.
+Even with the various methods of heat, on cold days the office did not get warm and at times she would run up and down the path a few times to warm up!
+(4a).
 If you have lived in the metro area for many years you know it is not unusual for winter to delay the Garden’s spring season.
 That is actually more common than an early spring.
 Check out these quotes about opening day and the weather from Martha Crone's log and her diary: 1934 to 1958.

 As Eloise had realized, the task of caring for such a special place was more than could be accomplished by one person, especially considering that plants do not live forever and must be constantly replaced.
 Martha states in her History of the Eloise Butler Wild Flower Garden that up to 1951 she herself had set out some 42,500 plants.
 In that history she stated that the garden contained over 1,000 species not including mosses, algae and fungi.
 She attached a census to her history listing 787 individual species of plants and shrubs.
 All tools used in the Garden were hand tools, no power equipment, no electrical equipment, nothing but muscle power.
 [Tool Inventory]

 The only place of protection in the Garden from storms or other adversities was the small office structure in the Woodland Garden that was originally constructed in 1915 for Eloise Butler.
-A small tool shed had been moved into the Garden in 1912.
-Very little had been spent on it's refurbishment and it was slowly growing inadequate.
-It would be 1970, long after her retirement before it would be replaced by the current Martha Crone Shelter.
+A small tool shed that had been moved into the Garden in 1912 was also located nearby the office.
+Very little was spent on the refurbishment of the office except for adding a wood stove in 1944 and the pergolas and trellis around the outside.
+It was slowly growing inadequate.
+It would be 1970, long after her retirement before it would be replaced by the current Martha Crone Visitors Shelter.

-Finally, in 1955 she again had the services of two employees, one being Ken Avery, who would be her successor as Curator when she retired in January 1959.
-(The other being Ed Bruckelmeyer) Mr. Avery was in fact hired by the Park Board as Mrs. Crone's assistant.
-Mr. Avery became curator upon Martha’s retirement.
+Finally, in 1954 she again had the services of two employees, one being Ken Avery, who would be her successor as Curator when she retired in January 1959.
+(The other being Robert Clark from 1955 into the 1958 season.)
+Mr. Avery was in fact hired by the Park Board as Mrs. Crone's assistant.
 (He would have two assistants working for him in the beginning of his tenure, but eventually it became one assistant and then no assistants.)

 "There must be greater support to protect this bit of wild area and keep it in its natural condition.
 It is really a challenge to keep this Wild Flower Garden since we and the next generation need the beauty of our natural flowers, many of which are disappearing in advance of our civilization."